wpack-wg/use-cases/draft-ietf-wpack-use-cases.md

 --- abstract

-This document lists use cases for signing and/or bundling collections of web pages, and extracts a set of requirements from them.
+This document lists use cases for bundling together collections of web resources, and extracts a set of requirements from them.

 --- middle